-Bolivian Cordillera RealPequeno Alpamayo and Huayna Potosi
+Bolivian Cordillera RealPequeno Alpamayo, 5329m and Huayna Potosi, 6088m

 This trip is a superb introduction to mountaineering in Latin America.
 We tackle two peaks that are both respectable and popular mountaineering objectives, plus the option to climb a harder peak called Illimani for an additional week in Bolivia.
 It is quite a strenuous trip demanding fitness and experience camping outdoors, however we will be using mules and some base camp facilities along the way.
 There will always be one guide to three clients when climbing on the rope.